Zeroth-OpenBridge/OpenBridge-Robot-Hub/README.md

 └── assembly/                    assembly and fastener notes
 ```

-Printable STL files and the zipped STEP assembly in this snapshot are regular Git files.
-The uncompressed STEP (about 134 MB) is on [Releases](https://github.com/Zeroth-OpenBridge/OpenBridge-Robot-Hub/releases).

 | Path | Status | What belongs here |
 | --- | --- | --- |
 | `mechanical/20260902/` | Published | Printable STL by body region, structural members, and zipped STEP assembly (snapshot 2026-09-02) |